Obama warns it soon may be too late to save the economy.

 And that was it.

-That was good enough for them.
+That was good enough for him.

-Something that's just as hilarious.
+In a related matter, something that's just as hilarious.

-who has hired Joe the Plumber, Fox.
+Who has hired Joe the Plumber, Fox?

 Somebody has hired Joe the Plumber to go to Iraq and be a reporter.